eNMS-automation/eNMS/docs/inventory/web_connection.rst

 Custom URL
 ----------

 eNMS automatically redirects you to the address and port GoTTY is listening to, using JavaScript variables ``window.location.hostname`` and ``window.location.protocol``.
-If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by configuring the ``ENMS_SERVER_ADDR`` environment variable.
+If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by configuring the ``SERVER_ADDR`` environment variable.

 ::

- # set the ENMS_SERVER_ADDR environment variable
+ # set the SERVER_ADDR environment variable
- (Unix) export ENMS_SERVER_ADDR=https://URL (just the URL, and eNMS will add the port GoTTY is listening to)
+ (Unix) export SERVER_ADDR=https://URL (just the URL, and eNMS will add the port GoTTY is listening to)

 Port redirection
 ----------------